 External data refers to public datasets, for example through Google's Datasets Search Engine, or data that can be purchased or scraped from the web.

-Due to the shortage of internal data and high costs associated with getting external data, some companies resort to a third method: Cooperate with similar firms to pool their data, at times even with their competitors.
+Due to the shortage of internal data and high costs associated with getting external data, some companies resort to a third method: Cooperating with similar firms to pool their data, at times even with their competitors.

 Once the data is collected it needs a secure place for storage: Data storage is the process of compiling raw data in data centers.
-Given the massive amount of data involved in machine learning, data storage is an integral part of the whole value chain.
+Given the massive amount of data involved in Machine Learning, data storage is an integral part of the whole value chain.

 In the early ML days, most companies used to store data on their own servers – not ideal, to put it mildly.
 With the rise of cloud technology, however, data can be stored and accessed at high speed and low cost, and some tools – like Levity – offer storage as an integral part of the product at no extra charge.